Summer 2021 Plans

 - Vilas County Health Department

 - Centers for Disease Control and Prevention (CDC)

 We rely on our internal partnerships with other programs of the Harry & Rose Samson Family JCC who operated successfully in summer 2020 and continue to operate successfully.

-- Campers and staff should expect to take at least one (1) negative molecular PCR COVID-19 test within 2-5 days before arrival and submit the results to Camp.
+All campers and staff (regardless of vaccination status) should expect to take at least one (1) negative molecular PCR COVID-19 test within 72 hours before arrival and submit the results to Camp.
 All campers must have a negative PCR test in order to attend camp.
 It is imperative that a few days prior to the test and once taken that campers and families are overly cautious and practice social distancing until arrival at camp.
 YOU are our partners in risk mitigation.

 - Campers and staff members who receive a positive test several days prior to arrival should contact us immediately and NOT plan to travel to camp.

-- Please note – our testing policy is based on the information we know today.
-Our testing protocol is subject to change.
+- Our testing protocol is subject to change.

 • BUS DEPARTURE